podenv/podenv/docs/tutorials/install.md

 ```

 This should display the `xeyes` window.
 To do that, podenv built a container
-image as described by the `xeyes` environment, then it used the podman command
+image as described by the `xeyes` application, then it used the podman command
 to run the image by giving it access to your graphical desktop.

-Checkout the next tutorials to learn how to create a new environment:
+Checkout the next tutorials to learn how to create a new application:
 [Create an enviroment](./create.md).